sheldonsebastian/Ironman-Competition-Analysis/README.md

 Ironman Triathlons are hosted across the world and competitors collect points to participate in Ironman World Championship held annually in Hawaii.

-### 1. What percentage of competitors finish the race?
+### a.
+What percentage of competitors finish the race?

 As ironman competitions are very tough and grueling we want to find the percentage of competitors who finished the race.
 We get count of participants who did not complete race by filtering overall column as DNS or Did not start, DNF = Did not finish and DQ = Disqualified.